-Creative Crawley is new arts charity working to support, produce and present high quality arts and cultural activity in Crawley, West Sussex.
+Creative Crawley is an arts charity working to support, produce and present high quality arts and cultural activity in Crawley, West Sussex.
 Working in partnership with local, national and international artists, local businesses and other key stakeholders in the town and beyond, we produce a year round programme of creative activities across all artforms that happen in many different spaces and places across the town.
 Our aim is to develop Crawley as a creative place beyond its boundaries for the benefit of those that live, study, work and play there.

 Following a public consultation by Crawley Borough Council in 2019 led by our then Creative Caretaker, Louise Blackwell, a group of local arts, community and business leaders mobilised and raised some money to build new partnerships and produce a festival which happened in January 2021.

 As a result of that work, we proved the need for a new organisation to exist in the town to connect creative people, develop audiences and enable creative activities to take place in the town on a regular basis and in July 2021 we became a Charitable Incorporated Organisation (CIO).

 ‘The Team’ listed in our ‘About’ section as Trustees are the group of people that will lead the charity and represent a range of different sectors, skills and knowledge.
 They are high quality leaders in their fields of business, education, community, youth, arts and culture (both professional and voluntary sectors) and will ensure the highest quality creative work is able to exist and connect with people in Crawley.